ateef-khan/website-old2/src/games/power-up-2018/points-analysis.md

 This page calculates the maximum number of points that can be obtained by a perfect Alliance or Team.
 Assumptions include:

-- instant teleportation of a robot or Cube to anywhere on the field;
+- Instant teleportation of a robot or Cube to anywhere on the field
-- no defense by opponent.
+- No defense by opponent

 # Perfect Three-Team Alliance Match